SAK YANT TATTOO FAQ

 6) Why do I need to pay a 1000 Baht Booking Deposit?

 There are several reasons but the bottom line, is that we are unable to provide every request with an appointment.
-Most of our Tours are booked weeks and sometimes months in advance.
+Most of our guests are booked weeks and sometimes months in advance.
 Because of this we started the In-house service which has quickly also become full as well (although it is possible to sometimes get a booking by walking into our store or online a day or 2 ahead).

 The honest truth is, we have enough people who are very dedicated and serious about receiving a Sak Yant Tattoo that we do not have the need, time or resources to accommodate people who book their Sak Yant on a whim and do not show up.